vietstacker/Viettel-Digital-Talent-Program-2021/Phase-1-Practices/Week-3/Vu-Thanh-Trung/SDN - Open vSwitch.md

   - Expanding the ability to divide the network, `VxLAN` using 24bit for `VxLAN ID` (with `VLAN` 12 bits) --> We have more than 16 million `VxLAN ID`.

-  - Reduce packet transmission latency in the `VxLAN`.

   - Have no use of `STP` and allow `enable` ECMP (Equal-Cost MultiPath) -> Allow packet transmission on multiple `path`.

   - Increased network flexibility meets Cloud Platform flexibility.